codewars/docs/content/getting-started/registering.md

 # Registering

 So you decided to join?
 That's great!
-There's only a couple of steps to create new account and start solving tasks, learn, and improve your skills!
+There's only a couple of steps to create a new account and start solving tasks, learn, and improve your skills!

 ## First step